This is where I can be found when i’m not stitching … chasing my happy hound Holmes, along the beautiful beaches of the Moray coast.

 design world that brought curious minds and craft makers hands together — environmental design.

-The epilogue to each of those stories has been the making of a kilt.
-This garment, that historically associates its wearer
+The epilogue to each of those stories was the making of a kilt.
+As a garment, that historically associates its wearer

-with a place or a people, was already a familiar part of my wardrobe, then became a commemoration of my work
+with a place or a people, it was already a familiar part of my wardrobe that became a commemoration of my work;

-and a (slightly eccentric!) personal tradition that spans nearly three decades —yep, that’s a LOT of kilts!
+a personal tradition that became a passion, that is now my profession passion— yep, that’s a LOT of kilts!

-until I began training at the Keith Kilt School to learn the traditional, handstitched art of kiltmaking for myself.
+I re-trained at the Keith Kilt School to learn the traditional, handstitched art of kiltmaking in 2018 and in 2021 this

 resourceful means of production, on a small, sustainable scale.